slurpcode/beast/_posts/2017-12-12-events-of-the-day.md

 ---
 layout: post
-title:  "Events of the day"
+title:  Events of the day
 date:   2017-12-12 11:49:00 +1000
-categories: 'news'
+categories: news
 ---

 Today I ranked up at two languages on Codewars.